github-education-resources/GitHubGraduation-2022/_data/RishabhDevbanshi/RishabhDevbanshi.md

 ---
-name: Ogheneyoma Okobiah
+name: Rishabh Devbanshi
-institution: Nile University of Nigeria
+institution: IIITDM Jabalpur
-quote: Determination is a burning desire for success.
+quote: If you don't like your destiny, don't accept it.
-github_user: yomaokobiah
+github_user: RishabhDevbanshi
 ---